 “The task force agrees that, ideally, all measures that enhance student safety—whether applicable to passengers in school buses or other motor vehicles or to pedestrians who are traveling to or from school or school bus stops—should be pursued; however, fiscal restraints must be taken into consideration, as well,” Horne added.

-“Unfortunately, the makeup of this Louisiana study committee did not include those with any real-world working knowledge and experience specifically with lap-shoulder belts on school buses,” said Vits, who was recently appointed to three-year term as an at-large representative on the National Child Passenger Safety Board.
+“Unfortunately, the makeup of this Louisiana study committee did not include those with any real-world working knowledge and experience specifically with lap-shoulder belts on school buses,” said Vits, who was recently appointed to a three-year term as an at-large representative on the National Child Passenger Safety Board.

 He added that there was no input from researchers at the NTSB, who found the need for enhanced occupant protection on school buses based on studies of crashes of buses with belts and without belts, or involvement from districts that have successfully implemented lap-shoulder belts.